pomcho555/cv-pomcho555/README.md

 ## AREAS OF EXPERTISE

-- Develop an infrastructure and IaC using CloudFormation or Terraform
+- Developing an infrastructure and IaC using CloudFormation or Terraform
-- Develop a Crawler and Scraper
+- Developing a Crawler and Scraper
 - NLP([Paper](https://ieeexplore.ieee.org/document/8668999))
 - MachineLearning(Kaggle 🥈）
-- Develop a data infrastructure
+- Developing a data infrastructure
 - Backend
 - A little bit Frontend